serverless/examples/.github/pull_request_template.md

 Thanks for submitting a PR!
 We're excited to see what you've got for us!

-Make sure to lint your code to match the rest of the repo.
+Make sure to validate and document your changes.

-Run `npm run lint` to lint
+Run `npm run validate` to validate and `npm run docs` to regenerate docs.

 -->